oconnor663/bao/docs/spec.md

   for any given input, there's not a unique valid encoded file, and comparing encoded files with each other is probably a mistake.

-### The Outboard Encoding Format
+## Outboard Encoding Format

 The outboard encoding format is the same as above (the "combined" encoding format), except that all the chunks are omitted.
 Whenever the decoder would read a chunk, it instead reads the corresponding offset from the original input file.
-This is intended for situations where the benefit of retaining the input file is worth managing two separate files.
+This is intended for situations where the benefit of retaining the unmodified input file is worth the complexity of reading two separate files.

-## The Slicing Format
+## Slicing Format

 The slicing format is very similar to the enconding format above.
 The only difference is that chunks and parent nodes that wouldn't be encountered in a